wp-plugins/slidedeck2/readme.txt

 6. Example - YouTube videos from NativeInstruments using the Reporter Lens

 == Frequently Asked Questions ==

+= Do you have an affiliate program? =
+Yes, we do!
+It's free to join, and you can get up to a 75% commission on each sale of SlideDeck you refer to us - that's $112 per sale!
+Go here to sign up: [http://slidedeck.com/affiliates](http://slidedeck.com/affiliates)

 = Can I show multiple SlideDecks on one page? =
 Of course!
 The only limitation is the number of slides per SlideDeck, and what kind of content you're sourcing for each slide.
 The greater the amount of content you're trying to show all at once, the slower your pages will render for your visitors, so avoid trying to show 10 SlideDecks, each with 10 YouTube videos, as it'll make your page pretty sluggish!